-High Risk Patching: Common Vulnerabilities &amp; Exposures (CVEs) that impact RIBridges will be patched within the following timeframes: High CVEs - 7 days Moderate CVEs - 15 days Low CVEs - 30 days High Risk Patching: High - 100% Moderate - 90% Low - 80% High Risk Patching: For each CVE that misses the service level High - \$5,000 Moderate - \$2,000 for breached clients will be paid by the vendor.
+• High Risk Patching: Common Vulnerabilities & Exposures (CVEs) that impact RIBridges will be patched within the following timeframes: High CVEs - 7 days Moderate CVEs - 15 days Low CVEs - 30 days • High Risk Patching: High - 100% Moderate - 90% Low - 80% High Risk Patching: For each CVE that misses the service level High - \$5,000 Moderate - \$2,000 for breached clients will be paid by the vendor.
 In addition to this SLA, security exploits and breaches are covered by the terms and conditions of the Agreement.
 Security Exploits/Breach: For any security breach the vendor must: Follow the State Incident Response Plan through system restoration Provide Root Cause Analysis • Security Exploits: No breaches Security Exploits: Cause: \$20,000 Approved patching schedule not followed \$10,000 Undetected non legacy insecure code \$5,000 Known security defect with past due correction date 9.
 Batch Jobs Success Rate • All production batch jobs must be executed on schedule and complete • Critical Batch Jobs: 99% success rate • Critical Batch Jobs: \$2,500 per job that misses the • The complete list of production batch jobs included daily, monthly, and other frequency batch jobs and can be found in with the transaction success rate defined in the service level.
-Important Batch Jobs: 95% success rate Normal Batch Jobs: 90% success rate service level Important Batch Jobs: \$1,000 per job that misses the service level Normal Batch Jobs: \$500 per job that misses the service level Appendix M Designation of batch jobs as critical, important, and normal will be completed during the transition period based on mutually agreed upon business criticality 10 Interface Success Rate 10 Interface Success Rate Interface Success Interface Success Interface Success Interface Suc • All production interfaces must be executed as needed (e.g. real time web service, batch/file based, on-demand) and with the attempt success rate defined in the service level.
-Critical Interface: 99% success rate Important Interface: 95% success rate Normal Interface: 90% success rate Critical Interface: \$5,000 per interface that misses the service level over the course of the measurement period (month) Important Interface: \$2,500 per interface that misses the service level over the course of the measurement period (month) Normal Interface: \$1,000 per interface that misses the service level over the course of the The complete list of interfaces is inclusive of both internal (between subsystems, e.g. image retrieval or scanning) and external (with other systems, e.g. DSH, mail, EBT, MMIS) interfaces and can be found in Appendix B Designation of interfaces as critical, important, and normal will be completed during the transition period based on mutually agreed upon business criticality.
+Important Batch Jobs: 95% success rate Normal Batch Jobs: 90% success rate service level Important I Jobs: \$1,000 per j misses the selevel Normal Bat Jobs: \$500 that misses to service level Appendix M Batch Designation of batch jobs as critical, important, and normal will be completed during the transition period based on mutually agreed upon business criticality tch per job the l 10 Interface Success Rate • All production interfaces must be executed as needed (e.g. real time web service, batch/file based, on-demand) and with the attempt success rate defined in the service level.
+Critical Interface: 99% success rate Important Interface: 95% success rate Normal Interface: 90% success rate Critical Int \$5,000 per i that misses to service level the course o measuremen (month) Important Interface: \$2,500 per i that misses to service level the course o measuremen (month) Normal Int \$1,000 per i that misses to service level the course o The complete list of interfaces is inclusive of both internal (between subsystems, e.g. image retrieval or scanning) and external (with other systems, e.g. DSH, mail, EBT, MMIS) interfaces and can be found in Appendix B Designation of interfaces as critical, important, and normal will be completed during the transition period based on mutually agreed upon business criticality.
 In addition, definitions and measurement method will be defined during the transition period.